JoelOzmen/MySched/README.md

 # MySched
+The application is built using SwiftUI and MVVM as design pattern.
 MySched is a time saving application for students by combining a KTH schedule API and SL traveling schedule API.
 The application displays the optimal time you should leave for school according to your own preferences.